Below, an intermittent 203.22 paper jam with sheets overlapped at the fuser or a 149.00 Service Redrive Motor Error is shown in the printer.

 Still need help?

-Please contact Lexmark Technical Support if you need additional assistance.
-NOTE: When calling for support, you will be asked for your machine/model type and serial number (SN).
-If you need help locating these, click here.
+If you require additional assistance, please close this window and locate Get In Touch with Lexmark! for contact information.
+NOTE: When calling for support, you will need your printer model/machine type and serial number (SN).
+Should you need help locating these, click here.